 It was a noisy place.
 Colorful banter from the Ballyhooers blocked crowds as they shyly tried to select from exhibits, girlie shows, and musical performances.
 There were sharp cracks of gunfire from shooting galleries, and concessionaire patters promising delicacies for the palate.
 Crowds were urged to try their luck at all kinds of game booths.

-Old Bill, a pelican, just strutted about, the renowned king of Venice.
 There was an Alligator Farm across from the St. Mark’s Hotel, elephants and wild bears, and of course, my mother’s lions.
 Tied camels spit their cud at those adventuresome enough to climb on their humps for a souvenir photo.
-You could experience the Old Wild West in Trail Shows; go to exhibits of Egyptian mummies or stare at oddities like actual shrunken heads to contemplate how they could have been made, and by whom.
+You could experience the Old Wild West in Trail Shows; go to exhibits of Egyptian mummies or stare at oddities like shrunken heads.

 On the Venice Pier, there was everything you could imagine to do and then more.
 The carnival attractions included the Bearded Woman, the ‘Mystic Palace of a Thousand Wonders’, and ‘The Wickedest Show in the World’.
 There were plenty of thrill rides.
 You could go down the Dragon Slide clinging onto mats; be entertained at ‘Hilarity Hall’, go through the Fun House, or to the lovers’ favorite, the Tunnel of Love.

 There was always the old standard, the Ferris wheel, or if you felt more reckless, you could ride the roller coaster, ‘Race Through the Clouds’.
 ‘Over the Falls’ was a dramatic swoosh down a four-foot high chute with a glide past a scenic waterfall.